|

 Orthoptists who have qualified in a country other

-about your qualifications as the Board needs to
+than Australia will need to supply detailed information about their qualifications as the Board needs to

-qualifications against those required for
+map competencies against those required for

 registration in Australia.
-Currently recognised

 APPLYING FOR